 With Ireland and the UK sitting so close to one another, it can be easy to think that life in both of these beautiful countries is exactly the same.
 While some elements of life will see little change, there is much to be considered in an international move for you and your family.
-Researching the differences between Ireland and the UK in terms of everyday life is a vital part of the decision making process.
+Researching the differences between Ireland and the UK in terms of culture and everyday life is a vital part of the decision making process.
 To help, we have put together a comprehensive comparison between living in Ireland vs. the UK.

 If you’re looking to remain in the UK, read our guide to the top 10 places to live in the UK.